 - IBC determines the appropriate containment per NIH Guidelines

-- IBC assures that facilities, procedures, practices, training and expertise of personnel involved in rDNA research are appropriate.
+IBC assures that facilities, procedures, practices, training and expertise of personnel involved in recombinant/synthetic nucleic acid molecule research are appropriate.

-- IBC periodically reviews recombinant DNA research to ensure compliance with the NIH guidelines.
+IBC periodically reviews recombinant/synthetic nucleic acid molecules research to ensure compliance with the NIH guidelines.

 - IBC Minutes must include